sarahbarron/WIT-Programming-Fundamentals-Assignment-3-GYM-App/README.txt

 			A member can view a progress sub menu where they can
 			- View their weight progress
 			- View their waist progress
-			- View thier thigh progress
+			- View their thigh progress
 			- View all comments on their assessments
 			- View the last assessments comments